 - Proud Warrior Race Guy: Mandalorian Clone Troopers in the Star Wars Expanded Universe.
 (Some Clone Troopers who valued their roots then to the Republic and later the Empire).

-- In Xenology, the Ethereals are hinted to have turned the Tau into Battle Thralls for the Eldar since their innate warp resistance meant they won't be controlled by chaos nor be wary of being manipulated by the Eldar.
+- In the Warhammer 40,000 background book Xenology, the Ethereals are hinted to have turned the Tau into Battle Thralls for the Eldar since their innate warp resistance meant they can't be controlled by Chaos nor be wary of being manipulated by the Eldar.
 The source was poetic and symbolic, spread over sources from two races on opposite sides of the galaxy; the interpretation of the text as referring to the Eldar was in-universe and it could equally apply to the Dark Eldar and human-looking Necron infiltrators (which feature heavily in the book.)

 Live Action TV